Get access to everything we publish when you sign up for Outside+.

 “No other company is selling used alongside new items and this exciting new development is our latest commitment to keeping our products in use longer,” said Patagonia’s VP of global sportswear, Helena Barbour.

 “Patagonia’s Worn Wear program is a celebration of keeping our gear in use longer,” wrote Ryan Gellert, the company’s chief executive, in a blog post announcing the “Buy Less, Demand More” campaign.
 “Buying a used garment extends its life on average by 2.2 years, which reduces its carbon, waste, and water footprint by 73 percent.”

-The second part of the campaign focuses on education, and calls on consumers to demand more of three things in the apparel industry: regenerative organic cotton, fair trade production practices, and recycled fibers.
+The second facet of the campaign focuses on education, calling on consumers to demand more of three things in the apparel industry: regenerative organic cotton, fair trade production practices, and recycled fibers.
 Gellert wrote a detailed analysis of the importance of these demands in a Medium post published last week.

 “Today, we stand on the precipice of a climate crisis to which the fashion industry—and Black Friday itself—have undoubtedly contributed,” he wrote.
 “Our message to citizens everywhere is: You have the power to change the way clothes are made.
 In simple terms, Buy Less, Demand More.”

 Patagonia declined to comment on how the new push to sell used gear is expected to impact the company’s bottom line.
 Whatever the change, it’s sure to be at least moderately significant.
 The company confirmed that Worn Wear had the largest sales week in its three-year history after the new “Buy Less, Demand More” campaign was announced.